How to Sanitize Water In An Emergency

 For Tap Water

-1. Look for a filter that has a pore size of 1 micron or less.
-This measurement can remove microbes 1 micron or greater in diameter (such as Cryptosporidium, Giardia).
-These filters have two types: absolute 1-micron filters and nominal 1-micron filters.
-Also, note that not all filters can filter and remove particles 1 micron or larger in the water.
-Absolute 1 micron can remove Cryptosporidium more consistently than nominal.
-Some nominal 1-micron filters can allow 20% to 30% of 1-micron particles like Cryptosporidium to pass through.
+1. Look for a filter with a pore size of 1 micron or less.
+This measurement can remove microbes 1 micron or greater in diameter (such as Cryptosporidium and Giardia).
+There are two types of 1-micron filters: absolute 1-micron filters and nominal 1-micron filters.
+Not all filters can filter and remove particles 1 micron or larger in the water.
+An absolute of 1 micron can remove Cryptosporidium more consistently than a nominal amount.
+Some nominal 1-micron filters allow 20% to 30% of 1-micron particles like Cryptosporidium to pass through.

-2. Read and follow the manufacturer’s instructions on the water filter of your selection.
-After filtering, you can also add a disinfectant such as chlorine, iodine, or chlorine dioxide.
+2. Read and follow the manufacturer’s instructions on your selection of water filters.
+After filtering, you can add a disinfectant such as chlorine, iodine, or chlorine dioxide.
 These disinfectants help kill the remaining bacteria and viruses.
-Filter manufacturers may need to test their filters if they can remove Cryptosporidium or Giardia.
-Filters that are already tested and certified should have a label showing “NSF/ANSI Standard 53” or “Standard 58” for cyst reduction or removal by an ANSI-accredited certification organization.
+Filter manufacturers may need to test their filters to see if they can remove Cryptosporidium or Giardia.
+Filters already tested and certified should have a label showing “NSF/ANSI Standard 53” or “Standard 58” for cyst reduction or removal by an ANSI-accredited certification organization.
 If you choose a non-certified product, choose a technology that can reduce Cryptosporidium.
 This includes filters with reverse osmosis and those with a total 1-micron pore size or even smaller.

 For Crypto Removal